 Long term disability due either to illness or injury can have a devastating effect on the financial life of a struggling family.
 Quite too often the disability benefit applied for by many individuals are turned down by insurance providers.
-The usual reason for such denial, as stated on the website of Scudder & Hedrick, P.L.L.C., is strictly technical, though, and not because of ineligibility; that is, improper filing of application or missing a signature or skipping a box when filling out an application paper – these errors sometimes happen because disability insurance policies are long and complex documents that can confuse applicants.
+The usual reason for such denial is strictly technical, though, and not because of ineligibility; that is, improper filing of application or missing a signature or skipping a box when filling out an application paper – these errors sometimes happen because disability insurance policies are long and complex documents that can confuse applicants.

 However, there are also reported instances when applicants are judged not qualified or, if approved, are awarded small payments.
 If long term benefits are meant to compensate for salary losses, then being awarded a small amount would never suffice for medical treatment alone, let alone the family’s daily expenses.